briandrum/codes.forchagrin.com/_chapters/chapter-513-drug-abuse-control.md

 controlled substances, a misdemeanor of the first degree.
 (ORC 2925.37)

-3. _(c)_ The court may suspend for not more than five years the offender’s driver’s or commercial driver’s license or permit.
+3. _(c)_ The court may suspend for not more than five years the offender's driver's or commercial driver's license or permit.
 However, if the offender pleaded guilty to or was convicted of a violation of Ohio R.C.
-4511.19 or a substantially similar municipal ordinance or the law of another state or the United States arising out of the same set of circumstances as the violation, the court shall suspend the offender’s driver’s or commercial driver’s license or permit for not more than five years.
+4511.19 or a substantially similar municipal ordinance or the law of another state or the United States arising out of the same set of circumstances as the violation, the court shall suspend the offender's driver's or commercial driver's license or permit for not more than five years.
 (ORC 2925.37)

 ## 513.99   Penalty

-(Editor’s note: See Section 501.99 for penalties applicable to any misdemeanor classification.)
+(Editor's note: See Section 501.99 for penalties applicable to any misdemeanor classification.)